 - preventive maintenance: maintenance work orders can be, for example, preventive cleaning, routine lubrication, air filter change, complying with manufacturer’s recommendations and so on, to prevent a machine from breaking or any error from occurring.

 - emergency: some work orders are emergencies.
 These tasks must be performed in order to protect expensive company assets and control damages.
+They usually relate to reactive maintenance.

 - electrical: work orders related to wiring, lighting or power supplies, for instance.